-Action # Title Description Total Funds Contributing 3.1 Communication BSD superintendent/principal and teachers will continue to utilize Parent Square, email and the school website to regularly communicate with parents.
-The superintendent/principal will continue to host coffee and conversation meetings regularly with an open agenda to promote \$3,600.00 No

-Action # Title Description Total Funds Contributing parent/school communication.
-The funds a Square. parent/school communication.
-The funds are used to pay for Parent Square. prioritie The superintendent/principal will survey parents annually regarding priorities for the district, district execution on objectives, and parent perceptions of safety and the academic program. \$0.00 No 3.3 PTA Partnership In partnership with the PTA, BSD will host two evening events related to issues relevant to parenting issues.
-Work with the PTA's social media chair to provide information about and promote both the PTA and the district.
-The funds will pay for the two evening events. \$750.00 No
+Action # Title Description Total Funds Contributing 3.1 Parent Communication BSD superintendent/principal and teachers will continue to utilize Parent Square, email and the school website to regularly communicate with parents.
+The superintendent/principal will continue to host coffee and conversation meetings regularly with an open agenda to promote parent/school communication.
+The funds are used to pay for Parent Square.
+Parent Survey The superintendent/principal will survey parents annually regarding priorities for the district, district execution on objectives, and parent perceptions of safety and the academic program.
+PTA Partnership In partnership with the PTA, BSD will host two evening events related to issues relevant to parenting issues.
+Work with the PTA's social media chair \$3,300.00 No 3.2 Parent Survey priorities for the district, district execution on objectives, and parent chair 3.3 PTA Partnership i i ' No

 Goal # Description Type of Goal 4 Ensure that all students receive a broad course of study.
+Broad Goal

-Broad Goal State Prio State Priorities addressed by this goal.
-Priority Priority 2: State Standards (Conditions of Learning) Priority 5: Pupil Engagement (Engagement) Priority Priority 7: Course Access (Conditions of Learning) Priority 8: Other Pupil Outcomes (Pupil Outcomes)
+Priority 2: State Standards (Conditions of Learning)

+Priority 5: Pupil Engagement (Engagement)

+Priority 7: Course Access (Conditions of Learning)

+Priority 8: Other Pupil Outcomes (Pupil Outcomes)